Resilient NeighborhoodsCollective Actions. Shared Solutions

 Our Vision for the Resilient Neighborhoods Program

-Our vision for the Resilient Neighborhoods program is uniting neighbors to work collaboratively, with the support of the greater community, to transform their block — building a robust and regenerative urban ecosystem that mimics nature in performing valuable functions like producing food, filtering air and cycling water.
+Expanding on our Sustainable Backyards initiative, our vision for the Resilient Neighborhoods program is to unite neighbors in working collaboratively, with the support of the greater community, to transform their block into a robust and regenerative urban ecosystem that mimics nature in performing valuable functions like producing food, filtering air and cycling water.
 We hope to create a culture of collaboration and mutual investment in a brighter future, instilling new social and environmental connections within communities across the county.
-We aim to demonstrate the potential for Resilient Neighborhoods to better serve both people and the planet, encourage replication, and inform policy thinking that will foster an environment supportive of this type of approach.

 If you’re interested in learning more or getting involved, contact Resilient Neighborhoods Program Manager Kassie Munro at firstname.lastname@example.org